 - Any access control lists (ACLs) in your network might need to be modified if CAPWAP uses different ports than LWAPP.

-Cisco Wireless LAN Controller Autodiscovery
+WLAN Controller Autodiscovery

 Controller Autodiscovery is limited to the Cisco WLAN Solution mobility group subnets defined by the operator.